Greece–Turkey relations: Military and diplomatic tensions

 Towards the end of the 20th century, there were several high-profile incidents between the countries.
+In 1976, the first crisis of Aegean Dispute brought Greece and Turkey to the brink of armed conflict over competing territorial claims and offshore exploration in the Aegean Sea.
 In 1986 by the border at the Evros River, a Greek soldier was shot dead.
 In 1987, the Turkish survey ship Sismik 1 nearly triggered a war.
 In 1995, a military crisis erupted over an uninhabited island called Imia, over which both countries claim sovereignty.

 Lesser incidents where both side exchange fire often occur.
 This creates volatility when relations are tense and the risk of starting war.

 In the 1990s, Duygu Bazoglu Sezer claims Greece pursued a policy of encircling Turkey.
 Following the breakup of Yugoslavia, both Greece and Turkey viewed each other with suspicion as they developed relations with the new countries.
 In 1995, however, this fear materialised.
 Greece formed a defence co-operation agreement with Syria, and between 1995 and 1998 established good relations with Turkey's other neighbours Iran and Armenia.
 In reaction, Turkey spoke with Israel in 1996, which caused uproar in Arab countries.

 Dr. R. Craig Nation of the United States Army War College views the conflict between the nations as a fight for control over the Aegean Sea and the eastern Mediterranean.